ialbert/biostar-central/README.rst

 Visit the http://localhost:8080 to view the site.
 Enjoy.

-.. note The Windows version of the biostar.sh manager has not yet been written.
+**Note** The Windows version of the biostar.sh manager has not yet been written.
 The site will work just fine on Windows but for now users will need to manually invoke the commands present in the *biostar.sh* run manager (TODO).

 Detailed Usage
 --------------